-Our Mission Statement:
+Our Mission Statement: (recently revised 2019)

 While the venue grows and the community involvement increases all of this has taken place because of the dedication to Justin’s memory and all the tournament really stands for, honoring and remembering their friend.

 The Softball Tournament supports the Memorial Fund.
-We have awarded scholarships and monies to charities totaling over $350,000, a number that has exceeded our expect-ions.
-Starting 2006 we awarded two scholarships to Parkland Seniors continuing on to College, each scholarship was $2,500.
+We have awarded scholarships and monies to charities totaling over $450,000, a number that has exceeded our expectations.
+Starting in 2006 we awarded two scholarships to Parkland Seniors continuing on to College, each scholarship was $2,500.
 For 2007 due to the support for both the golf and softball tournaments, we awarded a $5,000 scholarship to two Parkland Seniors.
 We also participated in Lehigh Valley Miracle League, in Justin’s Honor.
 In 2008 we continued to support the Lehigh Valley Miracle League, awarded two $7,500 scholarships to Parkland Seniors (for more information on the scholarships click on the tab).
-Over the years we have continued our support including in the last five years, support for the Allentown School District’s program the Drive.
+Over the years we have continued our support including in the last seven years, support for the Allentown School District’s program the Drive.
 This program provides a baseball program for the middle school aged baseball players.
 The program is thriving and has now included elementary grades in a feeder program.